1 Line (Sound Transit): Fares

 The 1 Line uses a proof-of-payment system, requiring valid payment before boarding and lacking a turnstile barrier at stations.
-Fares can be purchased as paper tickets at ticket vending machines at stations, credit or passes loaded on an ORCA card, or through a mobile ticketing app.
+Fares can be purchased as paper tickets at ticket vending machines at stations, credit or passes loaded on an ORCA card, a contactless payment card or platform, or through a mobile ticketing app.
 Fare ambassadors check for valid fares while aboard trains or in the fare-paid zone of stations; passengers who do not present a valid ticket or validated ORCA card are offered educational materials and warnings.
 Until 2021, fare inspectors and transit police officers checked fares and issued warnings or a $124 citation to passengers who did not present a valid form of payment.
 Following the dismissal of fare inspectors, an estimated 42 percent of passengers in January 2022 did not pay their fare.
 A new program led by fare ambassadors was approved in September 2022, enacting a multi-step system with monetary penalties beginning with the third violation and a $124 infraction for a fifth violation.

 Fares are a flat rate of $3 for adults, $1 for passengers eligible for reduced fares, and free for people 18 years old or younger.
 Until 2024, the fares were calculated based on distance traveled and ranged from $2.25 to $3.50 for adults.
 ORCA card users were required to tap a reader before and after riding a train to calculate the fare.
 Reduced fares are available to elderly passengers, persons with disabilities, and low-income passengers enrolled in ORCA Lift.
 Transfers from other modes, including buses, water taxis, and streetcars, are only accepted using ORCA cards.
 Since September 2022, fares for passengers under the age of 19 have been free as part of a statewide transit grant.